mark-mcdermott/rails-nuxt-flyio-circleci-devise/README.md

 - `npm run lint` -> you can see it fixed most of the issues
 - `cd ..`

-# Part II: Pages, Capacitor, Auth and ThingUI
+# Part II: Pages, Flutter, Auth and UIThing

 ## Add Pages
 - `cd frontend`